 While we were there the full-time crew was going through to pick “shiners” – lemons that had not been picked the first time around.
 When they are picked they are green and the trees at Seley Ranch are so vibrant and healthy they are just bursting with fruit and many are missed on the first pass because they blend into the trees.

 Fear not, citrus fruit can be left on the tree without becoming overripe.
 And the fruit does not continue to ripen after it is picked.

 In another part of the ranch, new lemons were starting to bloom!
 Have you ever seen a baby lemon making its way into the world?

 Cute right?
 However they begin, the “adult” lemons that are picked from the Seley Ranch trees are damn delicious.
 We tried one fresh-picked from the tree and took it home and added it to some lemonade we had already made.

-The lemons are the only fruit on Seley Ranch that are not organic but according to Jim they are on track to be organic for the next growing season, making their farm 100% organic.
-Go Jim!
+The lemons are the only fruit on Seley Ranch that is not organic but according to Jim, they are on track to be organic for the next growing season, making their farm 100% organic.
+Go, Jim!

 Like all farmers I’ve met, Jim is a great storyteller.
 [I guess that’s why I like to seek them out.
 I like to hear their stories and retell them.]
 Jim shared the story of how one of the varieties of the tangerines got its name.

 Citrus trees are not grown from seed.
 Commercial growers propagate trees by grafting.
 It seems one of those commercial growers, Dolan Young, had a wife who had very strong opinions.
 They went to visit the university experiment station in Thermal, seeking out tangerine varieties for their nursery.